 The greatest problem facing recycling is not the ability to collect the materials.
 It is the ability of the markets to absorb the quantity of materials being collected and convert it into inexpensive, new products.
-Market development is the responsibility of the State, and a key factor that is affecting the County's recycling program is the State's effort toward market development.
+Market development is the responsibility of the State, and a key factor that will affect the County's recycling program is the State's effort toward market development.
 It should be noted that the largest negative impact on the County recycling programs has been the lack of expanding recycling markets, and a stabilized price paid for the materials collected.
 Providing increased economic incentive for collection activities without simultaneous market development will exacerbate the situation and ultimately end in failure.
 A desirable end point or goal for the County, and no doubt the State, would be a recycling industry without government subsidies.

-County programs can increase their recycling rate but the question is, "Can it be done at a reasonable cost?"
+The County's programs can increase their recycling rate but the question is, "Can it be done at a reasonable cost?"
 Initially, recycling programs were sold on the basis that markets would be developed for recyclable material and market revenue would eventually pay for the programs.
 Market development has not progressed to a point where the materials can fully support these programs - and it is questionable if this would ever be reached.
 In Greater Minnesota, another large cost component is shipping - moving the materials to the market.

 Recycling's fatal paradox is that increased demand for recyclables does not necessarily equal higher prices for recyclables.
 Manufacturers do not want to pay top dollar for their raw materials.
-Many times the low price manufacturer's pay for recyclables is the key to their profitability.
+Many times the low price's manufacturer's pay for recyclables is the key to their profitability.

 Increased education, public advertising, and increased hours of operation can increase overall participation.
 However, a point can be reached when recycling practices mature and costs associated with increasing yields exceed the benefits.
 The recycling rate will become flat because it will reach an inevitable plateau.
-According to recent research in California, current viable recovery technologies may reach limits when government diverts roughly 35 percent of the solid waste stream.
 There is some room to improve the existing County system, but there is a limit.
 Any significant gains in recycling will come from either development of markets for materials presently being thrown away or development of cheaper ways to recycle.
 After all, waste is waste - materials for, which there is no longer sufficient economic value to rescue from disposal.

 Another long-term concern is the changing makeup of the waste stream.
 One area is the growth of plastics.
-In 1999, plastic bottle recycling fell to 22.1 percent nationwide playing out a familiar story.
-More plastic was collected for recycling, but it was dwarfed by an even larger increase in the amount of plastic bottles sold.
+More plastic is being collected for recycling, but it is dwarfed by an even larger increase in the amount of plastic being sold.
 The recycling rate has not kept pace with the growth of plastics.